My name is Brian Switzer. I am deafblind as a result of a condition called Usher Syndrome.

 As a child, I attended a couple schools for the deaf before switching into a public school.
 I progressively went blind.
 I was diagnosed with sight loss at age 4, became legally blind at age 16, and now only possess some light sensitivity.

 I hold a Master’s degree in Public Policy.
 I am a co-author on a book on living with deafblindness called, “Walk In My Shoes: An Anthology On Usher Syndrome.”
-And I currently work as an assistive technology instructor at Perkins School for the Blind in the Career Launch program, which aims to get more blind and visually impaired young adults into the workforce.
+And I currently work as a Program and Training Specialist at Perkins School for the Blind in the Career Launch program, which aims to get more blind and visually impaired young adults into the workforce.